rjsf-team/react-jsonschema-form/docs/advanced-customization.md

 - `onReorderClick: (index, newIndex) => (event) => void`: Returns a function that swaps the items at `index` with `newIndex`.
 - `readonly`: A boolean value stating if the array item is read-only.

+> Note: Array and object field templates are always rendered inside of the FieldTemplate.
+To fully customize an array field template, you may need to specify both `ui:FieldTemplate` and `ui:ArrayFieldTemplate`.

 ### Object Field Template

 Similarly to the `FieldTemplate` you can use an `ObjectFieldTemplate` to customize how your